jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 When creating the nodes it's optional to make a password for it.
 Be default geth automatically generates a wallet address and a private key for the node.
 The private keys for this wallet are stored in a keystore file, which is stored locally on your computer.
 Keystores are a safe and efficient.
 A hacker would need to guess your private key.

 I added passwords to the nodes for extra security.
-This means when we run the network we'll be prompted to enter a password to unlock the wallets when we mine tokens.
+This means when we run the network we'll be prompted to enter a password for our nodes.
+But we can also pass commands to auto-fill these passwords

 ## Task 3 - puppeth: Creating Puppernet Network and Genesis Block.